 Graham, R.W.
 1992.
 Late Pleistocene faunal changes as a guide to understanding effects of greenhouse warming on mammalian fauna of north America.
-In Peters R.L. and T Lovejoy.
-Eds., Global warming and Biological Diversity. pp 76 - 87.
-Yale University, New Haven.
+In Global warming and biological diversity, edited by R. L. Peters and T Lovejoy, pp. 76-87.
+New Haven, CT: Yale University.

-Graham, R.W. and E.C.
-Grimm.
+Graham, R. W. and E. C. Grimm.
 1990.
 Effects of global climate change on the patterns of terrestrial biological communities.
-Trends in Ecology and Evolution, 5: 289-292.
+Trends Ecol.
+Evol.
+5:289-292.